instructlab/taxonomy/README.md

 - Adding new examples to existing leaf nodes:
     - Go to the corresponding leaf node / end of the branch and modify the yaml
     - Add new examples to the qna.yaml files as a new entry to the list
-- Adding new branches/skills corresponding to the existing domain:
+- Adding new branches/skills corresponding to an existing domain:
     - You can add new folders under the corresponding category
     - Create a new qna.yaml file with examples for the new skill